 Skip to content

-Welcome to Beamable!
-Here we will guide you through the process of download and setting up the Beamable SDK in your Unreal Engine project!
+Here, we will guide you through the process of downloading and setting up the Beamable SDK in your Unreal Engine project!

-To start using Beamable in your project you need to have a valid Account in our Platform.
-Please do so via our Portal.
+To start using Beamable in your project you need to have a valid Account in the Beamable Portal.
 Please remember your Alias as it'll be used to log into the SDK in your editor or via the Beamable CLI.

 Project Requirements